MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/dataverse.md

 If you're using the [Common Data Service (Legacy)](common-data-service-legacy.md) connector, you can use a single query to access all of the data in the semantic model.
 This connector works differently and returns the result in "pages" of 5-K records.
 Although the Common Data Service (Legacy) connector is more efficient in returning large amounts of data, it can still take a significant amount of time to return the result.

 Instead of using these connectors to access large semantic models, we recommend that you use [Azure Synapse Link](/powerapps/maker/data-platform/export-to-data-lake) to access large models.
-Using Azure Synapse Link is even more efficient that either the Power Query Dataverse or Common Data Service (Legacy) connectors, and is specifically designed around data integration scenarios.
+Using Azure Synapse Link is even more efficient than either the Power Query Dataverse or Common Data Service (Legacy) connectors, and is specifically designed around data integration scenarios.

 ### Performance issues related to relationship columns